JamesPiggott/Acing-the-Software-Engineering-Interview/README.md

 # Acing the Software Engineering Interview

 For a while now I want to pursue a career in the software industry as a Data Scientist.
-I did not roll into it naturally with a degree in Computer Science.
-I initially pursued a degree in Business before I made the switch.
+I did not roll into Computer Science with a degree.
+Instead, I initially pursued a degree in Business before I made the switch.
 I discovered the wonderful world of Machine Learning and slowly drifted towards becoming a Data Scientist / Software Engineer.
 Yet, since leaving college I have not done as much with either as I would have liked.
-I have a high paying job at a defense contractor, but due to the nature of working on an established application my abilities are hardly utilized.
-I am a software developer not an engineer - I believe it is time to do something about that!
+I have a high paying job at a defense contractor, but due to the nature of working on an established application my abilities are under-utilized.
+I am mostly a software developer, not an engineer!
+I believe it is time to do something about that!
-In late 2017 ago I came across John Washam's blog and GitHub page on how to 'Ace the Interview' at a big tech company and decided I want do the same.
+In early 2017 ago I came across John Washam's blog and GitHub page on how to 'Ace the Interview' at a big tech company and decided I want do the same.
 However, John readily admits he made a few mistakes.
 I intend to learn from them, and I hope you will too.
 This list of topics will prepare you for becoming a Software Engineer / Data Scientist.
-And just like John Washam's 'aim high' attitude, that includes Google, Apple, Amazon and Microsoft.
+Just like John's 'aim high' attitude, that includes Google, Apple, Amazon and Microsoft.

-Essentially this list is structured into 2 knowledge parts: must know knowledge for being a Software Engineer and an introduction to Machine Learning.
+Essentially this list is structured into 4 knowledge parts: preparation for the Software Engineering Interview, the basics of Software Engineering: Data Structure, Algorithms and Graphs followed by shorter sections on Machine Learning and Cybersecurity.

 The list includes references to texts, web pages, YouTube videos, MOOCs and Books.
 I intend to go easy on reading books and just give you the essential list.
 Reading takes up a lot of time and I fear knowledge is not retained.
 The scope of this list is also paired down as much as possible.
-However, I advice you to practice coding for as much as possible.
+However, I advice you to practice coding as much as possible.
+It is a good way to find your niche.
 You may become disheartened by this list, but try to take heart nontheless.
-If a of this is new then at least try to integrate these topics your work or hobby.
+If all of this is new then at least try to integrate these topics into your work or hobby.
 That way it this information will become more meaningful.

 ## Short description of Goals

 ### Things I want to achieve
 	- Go through all the relevant subject material - even stuff I already know.
 By proceeding through all the material over a period of several months may help me understand the big picture of Computer Science.
 	- Code a lot.
 I want to implement all the relevant examples of algorithms, data structures and applications to gain practical experience.
 	- Test a lot.
 Code testing is laborious, boring but absolutely necessary.
-As this guide primarily deals with Java I will write test code using Junit and Mockito.
+As this guide primarily deals with Java I will write test code using Junit.
 	- Retain as much knowledge as possible.
 Try and find a way to retain the knowledge.
+	- Create showcase projects for future reference.
 	- Learn practical tips to becoming a Software Engineer.
 This means practicing for the interview, deal with issues such as fear, my natural introvertedness and how to work in an Agile / SCRUM way.

 ### Things I do not want to do
 	- Spend all of my free time on becoming a Software Engineer.
 John Washam admits he spent far too much time on his project.
 Currently I have a job and I do not need a burnout.
 	- Lose overview.
 There is such a thing as doing too much.
 Knowing when to stop is important and I will put that to the test.
 	- Not to be afraid to re-invent the wheel.
 The goal is not to do something new, the goal is to learn to do something new.

+### Preparing for 2021
+    - After 2020 and COVID I intend to adjust my goals.
+Right now I have achieved seniority in management so that migth give me leverage to prsue new goals.
+For 2021 I still need to fully establish those.

 ## Part 1.
 Preparation for the Software Engineering Interview